berinaniesh/tncars-actix/README.md

 built for the local community.
 This repository contains the REST backend for the site.

-The code quality might not be exemplary, but it is great for didactic purposes especially for beginners.
+The code quality might not be exemplary, but it is great for didactic purposes.

 Anyone looking for better implementations, look into the real-world repo [here](https://github.com/gothinkster/realworld).